Loop induced top quark FCNC through top quark and dark matter interactions: Model Setup

 \section{Model Setup}

 In this section, we discuss the detail of our simplified model.
 It contains a fermionic dark matter ($\chi$) and scalar mediator particles which interact with the dark matter and the SM quarks.
-The dark matter is a singlet under the SM gauge groups and can be either a Dirac or a Majorana fermion and we will focus on Majorana case in this work.
-In general, the top quark could be left or right-handed under the $SU(2)_L$ gauge symmetry.
-However, the left-handed top and bottom quarks transform as doublet under $SU(2)_L$, and, as a result, any modification to the left-handed top quark couplings will also induce the correction to the $B$ physics, e.g.~\cite{Blanke:2017tnb,Blanke:2017fum}.
-Therefore, we will focus on the right-handed top quark in order to avoid the possible constraints from precise measurements of $B$ physics.
-The gauge representations of the mediators under the SM gauge groups $SU(3)_C\otimes SU(2)_L\otimes U(1)_Y$ are, \beq \Phi_1\sim (3,1,2/3),\quad \Phi_2\sim (3,2,1/6). \eeq The gauge invariant Lagrangian in our model is,
+The dark matter is a singlet under the SM gauge groups and can be either a Dirac or a Majorana fermion and we will focus on the Majorana case in this work.
+In general, the top quark from the NP interactions could be both left and right-handed under the $SU(2)_L$ gauge symmetry.
+However, the left-handed top and bottom quarks transform as doublet under $SU(2)_L$, and as a result, any modification to the left-handed top quark couplings will also induce corrections to $B$ physics, e.g.~\cite{Blanke:2017tnb,Blanke:2017fum}.
+Therefore, we will focus on the right-handed top quark case in order to avoid the possible constraints from precise measurements of $B$ physics.
+The gauge representations of the mediators under the SM gauge group $SU(3)_C\otimes SU(2)_L\otimes U(1)_Y$ are, \beq \Phi_1\sim (3,1,2/3),\quad \Phi_2\sim (3,2,1/6). \eeq The general gauge invariant Lagrangian can be written as following